ethan-motion/robocopy-backup/README.md

 # robocopy-backup
-Powershell script to backup folders and files with a deny-based config.
+This is a PowerShell script that I use to backup my folders and files, using a deny-based config.